MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Upload-organizational-data.md

   <ol type="a">
   <li>Under Source column (the first column in the table), click the down arrow.
 This displays a list of the column names that were found in the .csv file.
 From the list, select the correct column name for this data – in this example, select **StartDate**.</li>
-  <li>Set values for the other columns in the table: Select the data type, set a completeness-required percentage (see Setting “Completeness required” for custom fields), and select whether you want to hash the value in the report.</li>
+  <li>Set values for the other columns in the table: Select the data type, set a threshold percentage (see [Set Threshold for custom fields](Upload-organizational-data.md#set-threshold-for-custom-fields)), and select whether you want to hash the value in the report.</li>
   <li>Repeat these steps for the rest of the custom fields in your data that are important to your organization.</li>
   </ol>